AriFordsham/GHCWiki/problems-compiling-ghc.md

 ### Problem 5

 GHC's configure script seems to be not very happy with path names that contain spaces.
 (Like every other configure script in the world, probably...)

+After actually reading the documentation, I realized this only applies when compiling under Cygwin.
+The building guide says, "Cygwin doesn't deal well with filenames that include spaces", which I disagree with.
+Scripts should be able to handle such filenames by using the "cygpath" command appropriate.
+However, I see that Cygwin isn't supported, so probably this isn't very important.

 --Kirsten Chevalier